 “I believe that no one should be shortchanged or treated unfairly simply because of who they are or what they believe.
 That is why I am committed to fighting for equality and to ensuring that our clients know they have an advocate in their corner.”

-Lauren A. Khouri is an associate attorney with Correia & Puth, PLLC, dedicating her practice to the civil rights of individuals in the workplace and in schools.
+Lauren A. Khouri is a Partner at Correia & Puth, PLLC, dedicating her practice to the civil rights of individuals in the workplace and in schools.
 Ms. Khouri represents clients in all aspects of the firm’s litigation practice.
 Her work includes fighting pregnancy discrimination, sexual harassment, disability discrimination, student and employee rights under Title IX, and additional types of discrimination and retaliation prohibited by state and federal civil rights statutes.
+Best Lawyers recognized Ms. Khouri as a leader in civil rights law in both 2019 and 2020.
+Ms. Khouri was also selected by her peers for recognition in 2019 and 2020 as a Rising Star in employment law.

 Ms. Khouri earned her law degree from American University Washington College of Law (WCL).
 During law school, she served as a student attorney in the General Practice Clinic and interned at the U.S. Attorney’s Office for the Northern District of Ohio, the U.S. Department of Justice, and the National Partnership for Women & Families.
 She also worked with D.C.
 Public Schools in the General Counsel’s Office, aiding the District in compliance with Title IX and other federal and local laws.
 Ms. Khouri was the Senior Content Editor for American University Labor & Employment Law Forum, a member of WCL Moot Court Honor Society, and the WCL representative to the American Bar Association.
 She is a recipient of the American University Dean’s Award for Professional Responsibility and the Pro Bono Exceptional Service Honors Award.